benza435/aws-tests/README.md

 The app is hosted [here](https://main.d31k6ohzuu4fcv.amplifyapp.com/) and is currently a blank(ish) React project.

-I'll summarise what I'm doing for my own sanity and those who can't be arsed with the tutorial:
+I'll summarise what I'm doing for my own sanity and those who can't be bothered with the tutorial:

 1. After you build a React app, bang it on Github, head over to the AWS console and find AWS Amplify.